Multivariate Bayesian dynamic modeling for causal prediction: Introduction

 Prior work on synthetic controls often assumes conditional independence among treated units by computing a separate synthetic control for each unit \citep[e.g.][]{acemoglu2016value,abadie2021penalized}.
-Moreover, uncertainty quantification is often performed by permutation testing that produces uncertainty measures independent of the treatment units themselves \citep{abadie2010synthetic}.
-However, in many practical applications, such as the data analyzed here, there is ample evidence of dependence across units.
+Uncertainty quantification is often performed by permutation testing that produces uncertainty measures independent of the treatment units themselves \citep{abadie2010synthetic}.
+However, in many practical applications, there is ample evidence of dependence across treated units, even conditional on control unit outcomes.
 Recent work on partial interference typically relaxes the conditional independence assumption by assuming that interference, where one unit's treatment affects a different unit's outcome, happens between known (or learned) groups of treated units but not across groups \citep{sobel2006randomized}.
 While interference has been studied frequently with cross-sectional data \citep{rosenbaum2007interference,hudgens2008toward}, it has only recently been applied to panel data with a temporal component \citep{menchetti2022estimating}.
-However, dependence could imply more benign, but still important, issues than causal interference.
+However, statistical dependence could imply more benign, but still important, issues than causal interference.
 Synthetic counterfactuals for treatment units can have correlated error patterns because of latent factors not captured in control unit outcomes that have similar effects across treatment units.
-This type of phenomenon will manifest as correlated errors in the pre-intervention period used to learn synthetic control weights: if the synthetic control for one treated unit underestimates the observed value then other treatment outcomes are likely underestimated at the same time point.
+This phenomenon will manifest as correlated errors in the pre-intervention period used to learn synthetic control weights: if the synthetic control for one treated unit underestimates the observed value then other treatment outcomes are likely underestimated at the same time point.
 While explicit latent factor models can represent similar cross-unit relationships, they typically require low-dimensional representations that can limit flexibility in describing covariance patterns and their changes in time.
 Factor models are also inherently very demanding in terms of computational burden for Bayesian model fitting~ \citep[e.g.][]{xu2017generalized,athey2021matrix,pang2022bayesian}.
-Our proposed methodology learns this correlation structure without restriction and produces counterfactual forecasts of outcomes across treatment units that reflects this correlation structure, and the full Bayesian analysis is sequential and adaptive as well as extremely computationally accessible.